reduxjs/redux/docs/basics/UsageWithReact.md

 From the very beginning, we need to stress that Redux has no relation to React.
 You can write Redux apps with React, Angular, Ember, jQuery, or vanilla JavaScript.

-That said, Redux works especially well with frameworks like [React](http://facebook.github.io/react/) and [Deku](https://github.com/dekujs/deku) because they let you describe UI as a function of state, and Redux emits state updates in response to actions.
+That said, Redux works especially well with libraries like [React](http://facebook.github.io/react/) and [Deku](https://github.com/dekujs/deku) because they let you describe UI as a function of state, and Redux emits state updates in response to actions.

 We will use React to build our simple todo app.